Sandra Moore is the Principal of Sandra Moore Consulting. She is a current Vanier Scholar, Ph.D.

 Sandra is the Project Consultant for the Southeast Alberta Energy

-understand the impacts of renewable energy projects in communities and the region.
+understand the socio-economic impacts of energy projects.

 She is also involved in municipal projects promoting energy literacy.
 Sandra’s Ph.D.